exoplatform/exo-documentation/docs/ManageTasks.rst

 Finding a task using the Filter button
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The filter button allows you to make an advanced search and/or sort by setting the desired choices in 3 differents tabs.
+The filter button opens a drawer with more advanced criteria, grouping and sorting options.

 Group and Sort tab
 ````````````````````